 Here are important steps to take before you store a vehicle.
-They will preserve the life of the engine […]
+They will […]

 You don’t have to travel far to take in the phenomenon of fall foliage.
 All across the U.S., from New England to the Pacific Northwest, deciduous trees put on their dazzling display of color.
 Leaf viewing is one of the easiest (and least expensive) ways to experience America’s awe-inspiring natural beauty.
 Check out our picks for the ten best destinations for fall foliage or get out there and discover your own.